Seven Hundred and Fifteen Days

 We’ve gone through a dramatic evolution of the human experience and have a story to tell.

-It’s been seven hundred and fifteen days since we packed up and left the office for our dens, dining rooms, and kitchen tables.
-It was seven hundred and fifteen days since we wore masks and became afraid to stand next to each other.
-Seven hundred and fifteen days of wondering, worrying, and waking up in the middle of the night, unsure of tomorrow.
+Today marks seven hundred fifteen days since our world changed.
+It’s been 715 days since we packed up and left the office for our dens, dining rooms, and kitchen tables.
+It’s been seven hundred fifteen days since we wore masks and became afraid to stand beside each other.
+Seven hundred fifteen days of wondering, worrying, and waking up in the middle of the night, unsure of tomorrow.

 Seven hundred and fifteen days ago, we all went inside in one way or another.